Optimization-based framework for low-voltage grid reinforcement assessment under various levels of flexibility and coordination: Case study: a village-type distribution grid in Germany

-In this subsection, a comparison of the annualized system costs across the paradigms is made.
-Table \ref{tab: systemcosts} gives an overview.
+In this subsection, a comparison of the annualized system costs across the paradigms along with the costs avoided through grid reinforcement is made.
+Table \ref{tab: systemcosts} gives an overview of the annualized costs.
 For clarity, significant changes in cost components between paradigms are denoted with $\downarrow$ or $\uparrow$.

 The system costs are divided into i) the costs associated with the buildings and ii) the grid-side costs.
-The building component costs experience a significant decrease (-26\%) as the investment and the utilization of the flexibilities are made possible.
-This reduction comes mainly from the better integration of PV electricity with batteries.
+While the building component costs experience only a minor improvement through coordination (-1.8\%), flexibilities offer a greater benefit with -21.7\% (an observation similar to \cite{MatthiasHuber.2013}).
+This reduction comes mainly from the better integration of the PV electricity with batteries.
 Furthermore, heat pumps can be dimensioned with capacities smaller than the peak heating demands.
 These peaks can be covered instead by discharging thermal storages that had been charged over multiple hours in the preceding time steps.
-In the \textit{Coor$_+$Flex$_{+}$} paradigm, imports are further reduced, however slightly, (4\% reduction with respect to \textit{Coor$_-$Flex$_{++}$}), by allowing better utilization of excess PV production through sharing it across buildings.

-In line with the operational results discussed earlier, flexibilities and grid curtailment reduce grid costs, albeit slightly (by 4\% and 14\% relative to \textit{Coor$_-$Flex$_{-}$} respectively).
-When the grid costs are considered, in contrast to the building component costs, significant improvements occur through system-wide coordination.
-Avoidance of grid reinforcement in \textit{Coor$_+$Flex$_{+}$} reduces the overall grid costs by up to 73\%, leaving only to account for the costs associated with the reactive power compensation.
-Nevertheless, the grid-side costs make up only a minor share of the total system costs (smaller than 2\% across all paradigms).
-Correspondingly, the system cost reductions achieved through the flexibilities outweighs that by the inter-agent coordination (an observation similar to \cite{MatthiasHuber.2013}).
+The synergy in combining coordination and flexibilities is evident also here: the incremental cost improvement by coordinated planning with flexibilities is higher (2.8\%) than without them (1.8\%) as imports get further reduced.